kobuscript/kobu-csv-processor-example/README.md

 This example processes all CSV files in the "in" folder, and for each one generates an HTML file in the "out" folder, containing a graphical chart.
 The script also generates an index.html file.

+The dataset used in this example was downloaded from [https://www.kaggle.com/datasets/programmerrdai/meme-stocks](https://www.kaggle.com/datasets/programmerrdai/meme-stocks)